Colour & TypographyModern Graphic Design

 Sans-Serif Fonts: The Modern Kid on the Block

-Sans-serif fonts only emerged in the late 18th century and gained steam in the 20th century as advertising and commercial design proliferated.
+Sans-serif fonts emerged in the late 18th century and gained popularity in the 20th century, as advertising and commercial design proliferated.

-As the French name indicates, sans-serif fonts ditch the serifs, opting for clean lines and open simplicity.
+As the French name suggests, sans-serif fonts eschew serifs, opting for clean lines and open simplicity.
 They have a contemporary vibe compared to mannered serif fonts.

 The first sans-serif typefaces were designed for clarity and legibility.
-Designers found them more accessible to read in smaller sizes and worked well for headlines and posters.
+Designers found them more accessible to read in smaller sizes and found them to work well for headlines and posters.

 Over time, many stylised sans-serif fonts emerged.
 Today, the style spans sleek minimalism to retro-inspired curves.
 Popular options include Helvetica, Arial, Futura, Gotham, and Avant-Garde.